 Chefchaouen is a town in northwest Morocco famous for its medina – painted in many shades of the blue gradient.

 The medina was so peaceful and relaxing, and when combined with the heavenly blue environment, I couldn’t help but fall in love with it.
 This was what I just needed.

-Every single corner presented a new scene; and while many of them were quotidian scenes, seeing them in hundreds of shades of blue made them very unique and visually overwhelming.
+Every corner presented a new scene, and while many were quotidian scenes, seeing them in hundreds of shades of blue made them unique and visually overwhelming.

 Not only getting lost in the medina was a way to discover new spaces, but also a way for me to regain my sense of place.

 In my attempt to understand the ups and downs of the past few days, I had temporarily lost my sense of place.
 What happened to the Morocco I was enjoying so much?